fibo/dflow/examples/README.md

 # dflow examples

-It is possible to run every example via an npm script:
+It is possible to run some examples via an npm script:

 * `npm run example:context`
 * `npm run example:custom-nodes`